By Kira Jopp on Tue 11 January 2022

 Ventilating your classroom is just as important as ventilation in your home, if not more!
 With up to 30 pupils in one room, you can only begin to imagine how polluted the air quality is.
-The importance of effective ventilation is paramount, it will not just improve the quality of air, but will also increase concentration and productivity levels of the students.
-This is crucial for protecting the health and wellbeing of the pupils and teachers.
+The importance of effective ventilation is paramount in the pandemic.
+It will not just improve the quality of air, but will also increase concentration and productivity levels of the students.
+This is crucial for protecting the health and wellbeing of the pupils and teachers with the presence of Covid-19.

 1. Air Quality